 What does this mean for existing customers?

 If you have an existing account or product with us, we may contact you if we have information to suggest that you are a foreign tax resident.
-We may also contact you if you open a new account or product, and have not previously advised us of your foreign tax residency status.
+We may also request your foreign tax residency status if you open a new account or product, and have not previously advised us of your foreign tax residency status.
 Minor customers and their parents or guardians may also be contacted if they have not provided their foreign tax residency status.

 It is important that you respond to any requests and confirm your tax residency status to ensure that your customer information is accurate, and that we don't inadvertently report incorrect information.

 If you do not provide this information to us we may be required to limit the services we provide to you, including placing a restriction on your account.

 Where can I go for further information?

 If you have any questions about CRS or FATCA, please call our Foreign Tax Operations team.

 Phone: 1300 720 314 (9am-5pm on Monday-Friday, AEST time).

 Customers outside Australia please call +61 2 9155 7580.

 If you want to know more about FATCA, see the US Internal Revenue Service